 The Pashupatinath Aarati is a beautiful and sacred ritual that is an integral part of Hindu worship.
 If you are ever in Kathmandu, Nepal, be sure to witness this amazing ceremony for yourself!

-If you are interested in Pashupatinath aarati ceremony timing then the time for aarati starts every day at 6 pm evening.
+The best time to visit Pashupatinath temple is early in the morning or after 6 PM in the evening.
+However, If you are interested in the Pashupatinath aarati ceremony timing then the time for aarati starts every day at 6 pm evening.

 Every year, millions of Hindus visit the temple to offer their prayers and worship Pashupati.
-The Pashupatinath Temple is a beautiful and sacred place worth visiting.
+The Pashupatinath Temple is a beautiful and religious place worth visiting.

 If you are ever in Nepal, make sure to add this temple to your itinerary.
 I am sure that it’s worth your time and money.